 Exporting can be a profitable way of expanding your business, spreading your risks and reducing your dependence on the local market.
-Austrade research shows that, on average, exporting companies are more profitable than their non-exporting counterparts.
+'Australian government research has shown that growth rates of output, productivity, wages and investment are consistently higher for continuous exporters.'

 Exporting exposes you to new ideas, management practices, marketing techniques, and ways of competing that you wouldn’t have experienced by staying at home.
 All this considerably improves your ability to compete in the domestic market as well.